 Oily Fish - One of the top skin foods due to the high concentrations of anti-inflammatory omega-3 fats that support cellular structure and provide moisture, making the skin more supple and appear less lined.
 They also help to balance healthy levels of inflammation in the body and as a protein are the building blocks that contribute to strong skin.
 Choose sardines, mackerel, anchovies, wild salmon/trout and shellfish.

 Nuts and seeds -Walnuts are the top plant based source of omega-3 -- especially black walnuts.
 They also contain vitamin E, one of the most important antioxidants for skin and zinc, a mineral known for its vital role in overall skin health including the production of new skin cells.
-Brazil nuts contain selenium, a skin-friendly mineral that also supports the thyroid, which plays a key role in health skin.
+Brazil nuts contain selenium, a skin-friendly mineral that also supports the thyroid, which plays a key role in healthy skin.
 Seeds including sesame, pumpkin and flax are high in omega-3 and contain copper and zinc, mineral allies for healthy skin.
 In general nuts and seeds are great sources of skin-boosting nutrients.

 Healthy Fats - Avocado and Olive Oil are two skin nourishing choices that can help combat wrinkles and UV damage from the sun.
 The oils can also be used as a natural moisturizer and applied topically.
-Always opt for the highest quality, extra virgin, organic and cold pressed oil in dark glass bottles.
+Always opt for the highest quality, extra virgin, organic and cold-pressed oil in dark glass bottles.

 Vegetables - Sulforaphane is a sulfur-rich compound known for its powerful antioxidant and detoxification properties.
-Broccoli (and broccoli sprouts) contain the highest amount, along with other cruciferous vegetables including cauliflower, brussel sprouts, bok choy and cabbage.
+Broccoli (and broccoli sprouts) contain the highest amount, along with other cruciferous vegetables including cauliflower, brussels sprouts, bok choy and cabbage.
 Orange vegetables, especially sweet potatoes are high in skin-friendly vitamin A and vine ripened tomatoes are rich in the antioxidant lycopene.

 Green Tea -High in polyphenols, which act as antioxidants and help protect the skin by squelching free radicals that can cause cellular damage and increase aging.